bgd-labs/aave-proposals-v3/src/20240708_Multi_RenewalOfAaveGuardian2024/RenewalOfAaveGuardian2024.md

 - for Aave v2 pools `POOL_ADDRESS_PROVIDER.setEmergencyAdmin()` is called.
 - for Aave v3 `ACL_MANAGER.addEmergencyAdmin()` is called to add a new guardian and then `ACL_MANAGER.removeEmergencyAdmin()` to remove the existing one.

+### Governance Guardian

+This other Guardian has an even less frequent role: cancel governance proposal whenever detected as malicious or containing mistakes (detected on the on-chain verification stage by Certora).
+The rationale of being composed by different members than the Protocol emergency Guardian is that cancellation permissions whenever possible should be held by a different party than protocol-emergency ones.
+In addition, speed is not as critical as the Protocol emergency Guardian, given that Aave proposals happen during a period of 5 days, and problems can always be detected with enough time-margin.

+Its multi-sig configuration will be a 5-of-9.

+Members proposed (1 representative of each):

+- Fernando (Balancer).
+- Mounir (Paraswap)
+- Gavi Galloway (Standard Crypto)
+- Meltem Demirors (Coinshares)
+- Seb (Zapper)
+- Roger (Chainlink community)
+- Mariano Conti (DeFi OG)
+- Marin (Lido)
+- Certora (security service provider).
+In this governance given their role reviewing governance proposals.

+List of created multi-sigs:
+TBD

+- on all the networks `PAYLOADS_CONTROLLER.updateGuardian()` is called to update the guardian for payloads controller.
+- only on Ethereum `GOVERNANCE.updateGuardian()` is called update the guardian for the governance core.

 ## References